terrydolan/lfc/README.md

 Many graphs are generated automatically from the munged data to help describe LFC's performance.

-See [Terry's blog about lfc](http://terrydolan.blogspot.co.uk/2015/05/lfc-from-rafa-to-rogers.html) for more information.
+See Terry's [From Rafa to Rogers](http://terrydolan.blogspot.co.uk/2015/05/lfc-from-rafa-to-rogers.html) blog post about lfc for more information.
+The article is also published [here on lfchistory.net](http://www.lfchistory.net/Articles/Article/3791).